orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/syntax.md

 The wildcards, as usual with Form Funner, can specify a form's application and form names.

-The inline value, staring in this example with `require-uploads`, describes the process following a DSL (domain-specific language) described in more details below.
+The inline value, staring in this example with `require-uploads`, describes the process following a specific syntax.
+The syntax is a DSL (domain-specific language) described in more details below.
 The simple process DSL supports:

 - actions with parameters
 - combinators to handle success and failure